 Shooting a video is a huge part of the process.
-To avoid bottlenecks during shoots, make sure to outline the day and create a schedule.
+In addition, to avoid bottlenecks during shoots, make sure to outline the day and create a schedule.

 When planning shoots, try to account for extra-time that might be needed to record additional takes.